CCGenetics/guidelines-genetic-diversity-indicators/index.md

 The next Figure illustrates how these indicators can be calculated for a species of fish.

 ![](docs/New_Fish_Fig.png)
+###### **Illustration** of genetic diversity indicators for hypothetical populations.
+Four hypothetical fish populations occur within a country.
+One fish = 1000 mature fishes.
+Colors show genetic diversity.
+In the year the indicators were assessed, 1 population is extinct (lost), and only one is large enough (Ne > 500) to retain genetic diversity.

 The following video offers a short explanation of the genetic diversity indicators and the results of the first multinational assessment: